MagnusCaesar/Inorganic-Chemistry-for-11th-and-12th-NCERT-JEE-NEET/index.md

 15. (10/June/2021) <b><i>Final</b></i> content update, only corrections and additions from now on

-# NOTE! : DON'T rearrange/rename decks(i.e. don't change the name of this deck/put it under another), as this might cause future updates to add new decks without old cards[cards previously downloaded]
+# NOTE! :
+***DON'T rearrange/rename decks(i.e. don't change the name of this deck/put it under another), as this might cause future updates to add new decks without old cards[cards previously downloaded]
+(if you're okay with rearranging cards, please arrange as you'd like)***

 # !!!!NOTE2!!!!!:
 1. (does NOT INCLUDE qualitative analysis, not planning to do it)